sujitr/tidbits/scrambler/ReadMe.md

 Make sure your key strength is relatively strong and possible AES superiority over time.

 ## Future Improvements
-1. Have to move towards 32 byte (256 bit) key based AES standard.
+- [x] Have to move towards 32 byte (256 bit) key based AES standard.
-2. Use dependency injection to configure the key size(s) at runtime (128 bit or 256 bit)
+- [x] Use dependency injection to configure the key size(s) at runtime (128 bit or 256 bit)
+- [ ] Use a console input system to use the scrambler library with ease

 #### References
 1. [Veracode Article](https://www.veracode.com/blog/research/encryption-and-decryption-java-cryptography)